User Session Recording Technology for Security and Compliance Training Course

 Network Security and Secure Communication

-21 HoursBuilding a secure networked application can be challenging, even for developers who have previously worked with various cryptographic components such as encryption and digital signatures.
-To help participants grasp the role and application of these cryptographic primitives, the course first establishes a solid foundation covering the core requirements of secure communication—secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
-It also explores typical issues that can compromise these requirements, along with real-world solutions.
+21 HoursDeveloping a secure networked application presents challenges, even for developers familiar with cryptographic building blocks like encryption and digital signatures.
+To help participants grasp the role and application of these primitives, the course begins by establishing a solid foundation in the core requirements of secure communication: secure acknowledgement, integrity, confidentiality, remote identification, and anonymity.
+It also outlines common threats that can compromise these requirements alongside real-world solutions.

-As cryptography is a critical pillar of network security, the course examines key algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
-Rather than delving into complex mathematical theory, these topics are presented from a developer's perspective, featuring practical use cases and considerations such as the implementation of public key infrastructures.
-The course introduces security protocols across various domains of secure communication, with in-depth coverage of widely used protocol families like IPSEC and SSL/TLS.
+Given that cryptography is pivotal to network security, the course explores essential algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
+Rather than focusing on complex mathematics, the content takes a developer-centric approach, providing typical use-case examples and practical considerations for using crypto tools, such as public key infrastructures (PKI).
+Security protocols across various domains of secure communication are introduced, with an in-depth look at widely-used protocol families like IPsec and SSL/TLS.

-Common cryptographic vulnerabilities are examined, including those affecting specific algorithms and protocols such as BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding Oracle, Lucky Thirteen, POODLE, and the RSA timing attack.
-For each vulnerability, practical implications and potential consequences are outlined, again avoiding deep mathematical detail.
+The course covers typical cryptographic vulnerabilities associated with specific algorithms and protocols, including BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and RSA timing attacks.
+For each issue, practical implications and potential consequences are described without delving into deep mathematical detail.

-Finally, as XML plays a central role in data exchange for networked applications, the course addresses XML security.
-This includes the use of XML in web services and SOAP messages, along with protective measures such as XML signature and XML encryption.
-It also highlights weaknesses in these protections and XML-specific security threats, including XML injection, XML External Entity (XXE) attacks, XML bombs, and XPath injection.
+As XML technology is central to data exchange for networked applications, the course describes XML security aspects.
+This includes using XML within web services and SOAP messages, along with protection measures like XML Signature and XML Encryption.
+It also addresses weaknesses in these protections and XML-specific security issues such as XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.

 Participants attending this course will